Historiography in the Soviet Union: Soviet views of history

 Soviet and earlier Slavophile historians emphasized the Slavic roots in the foundation of the Russian state in contrast to the Normanist theory of the Vikings conquering the Slavs and founding the Kievan Rus'.
-They accused Normanist theory proponents of distorting history by depicting the Slavs as undeveloped primitives.
+There was an outright ban of the theory about the Varangian origin of Kievan Rus in the Soviet Union for ideological reasons.
+"Anti-Normanists" accused Normanist theory proponents of distorting history by depicting the Slavs as undeveloped primitives.
 In contrast, Soviet historians stated that the Slavs laid the foundations of their statehood long before the Norman/Viking raids, while the Norman/Viking invasions only served to hinder the historical development of the Slavs.
 They argued that Rus' composition was Slavic and that Rurik and Oleg' success was rooted in their support from within the local Slavic aristocracy.
 After the dissolution of the USSR, Novgorod acknowledged its Viking history by incorporating a Viking ship into its logo.

 Soviet historians trace the origin of feudalism in Russia to the 11th century, after the founding of the Russian state.
-The class struggle in medieval is emphasized because of the hardships of feudal relations.
-For example, Soviet historians argue that uprisings in Kiev in 1068–69 was a reflection of the class struggle.
+The class struggle in medieval times is emphasized because of the hardships of feudal relations.
+For example, Soviet historians argue that uprisings in Kiev in 1068–69 were a reflection of the class struggle.
 There was a constant struggle between the powers of the princes and those of the feudal aristocracy, known as the boyars.
 In regions like Novgorod, the boyar aristocracy was able to limit the prince's power by making the office and the head of church elective.

-The Mongol conquests of the 13th century had significant consequences for Russia.
+The Mongol conquests in the 13th century had significant consequences for Russia.
 Soviet historians emphasize the cruelty of Genghis Khan and the suffering and devastation that Russia endured.
-Soviet historians attribute the success of Genghis Khan to the fact that feudalism among his people had not developed, which would have involved with feudal and political strife.
+Soviet historians attribute the success of Genghis Khan to the fact that feudalism among his people had not developed, which would have involved feudal and political strife.
 By contrast, the peoples opposed to the Mongols were in a mature state of feudalism and the political disunity that went with it.
 Soviet historians conclude that the Mongol domination had disastrous consequences for Russia's historical progress and development.
 It is also argued that by bearing the full weight of the Mongolian invasions, Russia helped to save Western Europe from outside domination.

 The struggle against foreign domination and the heroism of its participants is a recurring theme in Soviet historiography.
 Soviet historians have an upbeat assessment of Alexander Nevsky, characterized as one of the greatest military leaders of his time for defeating the German knights' invasions of Russia in the 13th century.
 Much importance is attached to the Battle of Kulikovo (1380), which marked the beginning of the end of the Mongol domination of Russia.
-Dmitry Donskoi for his leadership of the anti-Mongol struggle is credited for being an outstanding military commander and contributing significantly to the unity of the Russian lands.
+Dmitry Donskoi, for his leadership in the struggle against the Mongols, is credited for being an outstanding military commander and contributing significantly to the unity of the Russian lands.